Please Log In for full access to the web site.

 Of course, though, not all questions or requests are best handled by staff in person.
 Some questions come up outside of normal class hours, some are about personal situations that you may not wish to discuss publicly, or so on.
 For these kinds of questions and requests, we also offer ways to get help via e-mail.

 As a general matter of policy, please do not e-mail individual staff members unless there is a good specific reason to reach out only to one staff member.
-We ask this not because we don't want to hear from you but because there are a lot of you (around 600 this spring!) and far fewer of us; and this means that it is important to have an organized means of communication.
+We ask this not because we don't want to hear from you but because there are a lot of you and far fewer of us; and this means that it is important to have an organized means of communication.
 Instead of sending e-mail to individuals, please use the mailing lists described below, which help us keep things organized and get help to as many of you as possible, as efficiently as possible.
-And when replying, please use "reply all" to include the mailing list in any responses.
+When replying, please use "reply all" to include the mailing list in any responses.

 email@example.com is for general technical or logistical help (about course content, tech support, etc.).
 Examples of good topics to send to this list include: